williamngan/pts/guide/md/_0900_Image.md

 ![js:image_pattern](./assets/bg.png)

-##### Loading an image and filling it as a pattern
+##### Loading an image and filling it as a pattern.

-A pattern can be transformed via the standard canvas api [`pattern.setTransform`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern/setTransform).
-However, the documentation is confusing and incomplete.
+A pattern can be transformed via the standard canvas API [pattern.setTransform](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern/setTransform).
+However, its documentation is confusing and incomplete.
 Pts provides an easy way to create a [`DOMMatrix`](https://developer.mozilla.org/en-US/docs/Web/API/DOMMatrix) for this use case.

 ```
 const m = new Mat().translate2D( ... ).rotate2D( ... ).domMatrix;